Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Scaling

 Here, we are interested in the $f$-mode frequencies and damping times.
 We introduce the scaling for the complex $f$-mode eigenfrequency ($\omega$) for the first time which is given by

 This means the $f$-mode frequency ($f$) and damping time $\tau$ scale as

-We explicitly derive this scaling using the $f$-mode perturbation equations for the case of Cowling approximation (where the background metric is held constant) as well as in full general relativity (see supplementary material).
+We explicitly derive this scaling using the $f$-mode perturbation equations for the case of Cowling approximation, where the background metric is held constant (see~\ref{sec:appendix_fmode_cowling}) as well as in full general relativity (see~\ref{sec:appendix_fmode_gr}).
+This is one of the main results of this work.
+We now discuss the implications of this scaling.